bmkramer/SesameOpenScience_site/content/project/scoss/index.md

 For SCOSS, I worked together with participating infrastructures to develop strategies for achieving their funding goals, as well as to contribute to the general strategy of SCOSS.

-Role: community strategy and support
+Role: community strategy and support.
 *Time period: October 2022 - April 2024*

 ---